 Prior to undertaking any work within the dripline of retained vegetation an on-site assessment of the work proposed must be undertaken by the arborist and those areas where supervision by the arborist is necessary.

-Where heavy machinery would be operated, driven or sited within the dripline of any retained tree temporary protective fences must be erected between the tree and the work area so as to protect the tree from damage.
+Where heavy machinery would be operated, driven or sited within the dripline of any retained tree, temporary protective fences must be erected between the tree and the work area so as to protect the tree and roots from damage.
 The position and composition of the protective fences must be established prior to works commencing, and once erected, accepted by the arborist prior to the commencement of any site construction works.

 The temporary protective fences must be strong enough and appropriate to the degree of construction works taking place on the site.
 The protective fences must be a solid barrier which cannot easily be picked up and moved and be at least 1.5m high.